7sDream/tui-markup/README.md

 ## Generators

-Besides the markup syntax and parser, this crate defined a standard compilation process for you to add this language support for your application/library easily.
+Besides the markup syntax and parser, this crate defined a standard compilation process for you to add this language support for your terminal/library/application easily.

-We provide some builtin implementation for popular crates, See [Builtin generators][doc-builtin-gens].
+We provide some builtin implementation for ANSI compliant terminals and popular crates, See [Builtin generators][doc-builtin-gens].

 All examples above uses `tui` generator, but others like `ansi` will work fine too, just change all `tui` in that command to `ansi` too see it.